Sliced Transport Plans: Numerics

-\paragraph{Comparing plans obtained by flows.} To avoid relying on one single direction and to better take into account the non linearities on the distributions, we propose here to build on \emph{flows}, for which different directions can be chosen at each iteration.
-The second, fourth and sixth lines of \cref{fig:illus_plans_2d} present trajectories obtained when considering such flows, with an SGD optimiser and a fixed learning rate equal to 2 (as recommended by \cite{bonneel2015sliced} under Equation 44, we take a learning rate equal to the dimension).
-If the flow has converged after 200 steps (that is to say, when the Wasserstein distance between two consecutive step is less than $10^{-6}$), we infer a transport plan as the map linking the source and the target sample reached by the flow.
-This strategy also allows considering Sliced Wasserstein to obtain a plan, as proposed in Section 3.3 of \cite{rabin2012wasserstein}.
-One can notice that, as expected, 2-Wasserstein flows plan recover the transport plan and that Sliced Wasserstein based plan is close to the actual one.
+\paragraph{Comparing plans obtained by flows} To avoid relying on one single direction and to better take into account the non-linearities in the distributions, we propose here to build on \emph{flows}, for which different directions can be chosen at each iteration.
+The second, fourth and sixth lines of \cref{fig:illus_plans_2d} present trajectories obtained when considering such flows, with an SGD optimiser and a fixed learning rate equal to 2 (as recommended by \cite[under Equation 44]{bonneel2015sliced}, we take a learning rate equal to the dimension).
+If the flow has converged after 200 steps (that is to say, when the Wasserstein distance between two consecutive steps is less than $10^{-6}$), we infer a transport plan as the map linking the source and the target samples reached by the flow.
+This strategy also allows considering Sliced Wasserstein to obtain a plan, as proposed in \cite[Section 3.3]{rabin2012wasserstein}.
+One can notice that, as expected, 2-Wasserstein flows plan recovers the transport plan and that Sliced Wasserstein based plan is close to the actual one.
 As observed in \cref{sec:GF}, even in the simple case of 2 Gaussians, Expected Sliced does not converge.
 When considering $\minS$, flow-based transport allows enhancing the approximation of the plan, avoiding spurious couplings between the two moons.
 One further notices that this strategy comes with an extra computational cost as several iterations for computing the flow are needed to obtain the approximation.
 We present this method to highlight the benefits of stochastic algorithms when using sliced-based methods.